salifou/aap-operator-upgrade-demo/upgrade_strategies.md

 We start with 2 OpenShift clusters, a single cluster scoped AAP operator in each OCP cluster, multiple AAP deployments/namespaces in the first cluster.

-1. Replicate AAP deployments in the second cluster
+1. Replicate namespaces and AAP deployments in the second cluster
 1. Upgrade replicas
-1. Cut-over and decommission original deployments successful.
+1. Cut-over and decommission original deployments if successful.

 This approach minimizes downtime by keeping original deployments untouched and running until cut-over.